 Can you send money on social media apps?

 Yes, these are known as social media money transfers.
 For example, Facebook has Facebook Pay, a feature that lets Facebook friends send payments to each other.
-Social media money transfers will mostly work the same way a P2P app would.
+Social media money transfers mostly work the same way a P2P app would.

 How much do P2P payments cost?

 Some P2P payment services charge nothing to use or download their products, while others might charge a flat fee.
-When it comes to special services like instant and out-of-network transfers, services might charge a fee.
+When it comes to special services like instant and out-of-network transfers, some services might charge a fee.
 Research the P2P payment provider to see what, if any, fees they charge for transactions.

 Can P2P payments fully replace other payment methods?